MszBednarski/boost-zil/README.md

 [slot-machine.test.ts](./test/slot-machine.test.ts)

-consider that you will have everything setup if you just use:
+consider that you will have everything setup if you just use in your commandline:

 ```bash
 boost-zil-project